maslianok/github-country-analytics/README.md

 [ithub.app](https://ithub.app)

-If you have any questions/suggestions/ideas - please open an issue.
+If you have any questions/suggestions/ideas feel free to open an issue.